zmughal-experiment/decl-cm-playground/README.md

 - Show differing levels of "declarativity" in various CM systems.
 - Show examples of *a priori*  and *a posteriori* knowledge with these systems.
+- Can the idea of entities with types (things not strings) be used for modeling systems?
+Do existing CM systems provide this?